 Fire roast the peppers directly on a gas flame or outdoor grill, turning as needed until all the skin have blistered.
 Or another option would be to place the peppers under the broiler on high for 15-20 minutes, turning halfway through cooking time.
 Once roasted, place into a paper bag until cooled.

 Remove the peppers from the bag.
 Carefully remove the blistered skins from peppers.
-Using a small knife, slice a T shape below the base of the pepper and carefully remove as much of the seeds and membranes from inside.
+Using a small knife, slice below the base of the pepper about 2/3 down and carefully remove as much of the seeds and membranes from inside.
 Try you best not to tear the peppers too much.